 Expect some humorous tips for first time visitors to New York (although those on their fifth trip to NYC might find this travel advice helpful).
 I sincerely hope that these New York travel tips come in handy and help you avoid some of the mistakes that people make on their first trip to New York.
 20 Insider tips for New York under the cut.

 You have not seen all of New York City until you’ve left Manhattan.

 Most people only associate New York City with Manhattan, however New York has so much more to offer, including four other boroughs.
-That includes Brooklyn and Queens.
+That includes Brooklyn, Queens, Bronx, and Staten Island.